DARPA-CRITICALMAAS/ta2-minmod-data/data/README.md

 # MinMod Knowledge Graph - Data Format

-## Note: This page is under construction as we are aligning schemas and data at the Feb hackathon
+## Note: This page is under construction as we are aligning schemas and data at the May hackathon

 In order to deploy data to the knowledge graph in minmod, the ttl file needs to be in a specific format that follows our data schema design.
 In order to generate this ttl file, we would be requiring our stakeholders to submit data in a specific json format, that follow a certain structure, data types, domain and ranges for the values.
 This documentation is to highlight the requirements for any data json being sent